About

 Basic facts

-LOLA was founded in 2006 by landscape architects Eric-Jan Pleijster, Cees van der Veeken and Peter Veenstra.
-A total of 42 people now work in the office, ranging from landscape architects to architects and urban designers.
-Being designers with an integrated approach to projects, we continuously partner with other offices and institutions with specific knowledge and experience.
-The head office is based in Rotterdam, the Netherlands, but LOLA operates worldwide for governments, provinces, municipalities, non-governmental organizations and project developers.
+LOLA was founded in 2006 by landscape architects Eric-Jan Pleijster, Cees van der Veeken, and Peter Veenstra.
+Our team of over 40 professionals includes landscape architects, architects, and urban designers.
+As designers with an integrated approach, we continuously collaborate with offices and institutions that bring specific expertise and experience.
+The company is headquartered in Rotterdam, Netherlands, with a second office in Shenzhen, China.
+We work with governments, municipalities, NGOs, and private developers worldwide.

-LOLA believes in a combination of continuous research, experiment and design.
-We have got an optimistic and conceptual approach to landscapes in transition and a fascination for new spatial phenomena, whether in the city center, at the city edges or in the countryside.
-We match knowledge of landscapes and of large-scale ecosystems with contemporary ideas about people, space and nature.
+LOLA believes in the synergy of research, experimentation and design.
+We have an optimistic and conceptual approach to landscapes in transition and a fascination for new spatial phenomena, whether in city centers, urban fringes, or the countryside.
+We match knowledge of landscapes and large-scale ecosystems with contemporary ideas around people, space, and nature.
+Collaboration with stakeholders helps ensure our solutions are contextually grounded and responsive.

 Body of work

 LOLA designs public spaces such as parks and squares, works on redevelopment plans in the city and countryside, and develops landscape transformation strategies and spatial researches.
-LOLA’s projects have been built and/or published around the world.
-For our body of work LOLA received the Rotterdam-Maaskant Prize for Young Architects and the TOPOS Landscape Award.
+Our work has been built and published globally.
+For our body of work LOLA received numerous awards, such as the Maaskant Prize for young architects, TOPOS landscape award, and the Schelling Architecture Prize 2024.

 Feyenoord Stadium, view from Mallegat Park